core-wg/oscore/draft-ietf-core-object-security.md

 * L is the key/IV size of the AEAD algorithm in octets without leading zeroes.

-For example, if the algorithm AES-CCM-64-64-128 (see Section 10.2 in {{I-D.ietf-cose-msg}}) is used, L is 16 bytes for keys and 7 bytes for IVs.
+For example, if the algorithm AES-CCM-64-64-128 (see Section 10.2 in {{I-D.ietf-cose-msg}}) is used, the value for L is 16 for keys and 7 for IVs.

 ### Initial Sequence Numbers and Replay Window